1 John 3:2

 Do not be surprised, (present imperative = command to stop this - forbids the continuance of an action already going on) brethren, if the world hates you.
 We know that we have passed out of death into life, because we love the brethren.
 He who does not love abides in death.
 (1Jn 3:13, 14)

-Application: Are you surprised (like I am) when someone finds out you are a believer and their entire affect and relationship with you changes from that day forward?
-If you have walked with Jesus for a few years, you have undoubtedly experienced this subtle but surprisingly painful from of "hatred", but John says don't marvel when this occurs.
-Stand fast in grace and in faith based on the Truth, for our redemption is drawing nigh beloved!
+THOUGHT: Are you surprised (like I am) when someone finds out you are a believer and their entire affect and relationship with you changes from that day forward?
+If you have walked with Jesus for a few years, you have undoubtedly experienced this subtle but surprisingly painful form of "hatred", but John says don't marvel when this occurs.
+Stand fast in grace and in faith based on the Truth, for our redemption is drawing nigh, beloved!

 For this reason - The fact that we are children of God and as family members of this divine family are called to be imitators of Christ and to manifest His light and life to "a crooked and perverse generation" (Php 2:15-note).